If you have been asked to self-isolate, you can request support from us.

 Please ensure you let us know if you have any COVID-19 symptoms, and also ensure that you are careful when they come in – maintain at least 2 metres distance and wash your hands thoroughly after receiving the goods or money.

 Due to the scale of the situation we cannot vet all volunteers and are relying on the goodwill of people to support their communities.
 As such, food shopping and wellbeing calls will be completed by volunteers who haven’t been vetted.

 We do, however, have 'professional' volunteers (British Red Cross, Northamptonshire Seach and Rescue and 4x4 Response) who will be deployed to assist where there are particular concerns, or where the customer has no cash available.

 Where medication pick up and distribution is needed, this will be carried out by approved volunteers.

 Please call our Customer Services team who will be able to advise you, on 0300 126 3000 options 1, 3, 1.

-If you are a volunteer and have concerns about what you have been asked to do, or the situation of a person you are supporting, please inform the team in the District or Borough Council you have been contacted by and they will make the necessary notifications.
+If you are a volunteer and have concerns about what you have been asked to do, or the situation of a person you are supporting, please inform the team you have been contacted by and they will make the necessary notifications.

 If you are visiting someone as arranged, and there is no answer, please notify council staff immediately, so they can ensure the person is safe.